 - Less Developed Census Tracts (LDCT) Qualified businesses located within the designated LDCT’s that create at least 5 new jobs in a calendar year may qualify for increased Job Tax Credit incentives of $3,500 each year for five years for each new full time job.
 Credits may be applied against state corporate income or withholding tax.
 For example: $3,500 x 5 new jobs x 5 years = $87,500 in tax credits.

-- Retraining Tax Credits Direct investment for employee retraining for quality and productivity enhancements and certain software technologies may qualify for credits of 50% of the employer’s direct cost of up to $500 per employee.
+- Training Incentives Direct investment for employee retraining for quality and productivity enhancements may qualify for credits of 50-90% of the employer’s direct cost of up to $1,200 per employee (Retraining Tax Credits & WIOA Incumbent Worker).

 - Additional credits are available for equipment, capital investments, retraining employees, childcare, and R&D.